vohvelikissa/vohvelikissa.github.io/README.md

 ### Exercise notes

+Decided to start regular exercise on 2.12.2024 because it is a monday and I had some really good family time on the first.

 ### Books that I have read (and what I learned)

 #### 2/12 Upeaa Työtä - Lauri Järvilehto (currently on page 14)